PRECIOUS-Gold rebounds on U.S. stimulus, softer yields

 "In today's trade, investors are simply scared of a rising inflation due to the stimulus, which will put an awful amount of liquidity in the market," said StoneX analyst Rhona O'Connell.

-The U.S. House of Representatives approved President Joe Biden's $1.9 trillion coronavirus relief bill early on Saturday.
+The U.S. House of Representatives approved President Joe Biden's $1.9 trillion coronavirus relief bill early on Saturday, sending it to the Senate for consideration.

 Gold dropped 3% on Friday, and recorded its biggest monthly decline since November 2016 in February due to a rise in U.S. bond yields.

-A reversal of the higher yield trend also helped gold, said Stephen Innes, chief global market strategist at financial services firm Axi.
+Reversal of the higher yield trend helped gold, said Stephen Innes, chief global market strategist at financial services firm Axi.
 [US/][USD/]

 While gold is considered a shield against inflation, higher yields have of late threatened that status, since they translate into higher opportunity cost of holding bullion, which pays no return.
 [US/]